php-ru/symfony-docs-ru/reference/configuration/security.rst

 ``form_login``, ``http_basic`` and ``json_login`` authentication providers.
 Simply use
 ``form_login_ldap``, ``http_basic_ldap`` and ``json_login_ldap``, which will attempt to
 ``bind`` against a LDAP server instead of using password comparison.

-.. versionadded:: 4.2
-    The ``json_login_ldap`` authentication provider was introduced in Symfony 4.2.

 Both authentication providers have the same arguments as their normal counterparts, with the addition of two configuration keys: